IABTechLab/uid2docs/docs/guides/integration-liveramp-tips.md

 To complete this step, contact your LiveRamp representative.

-## Implement the Correct Hashing Methodology
+## Implement the UID2 Hashing Methodology

 The hashing methodology used by the UID2 service is very specific.
 If you use a different hashing algorithm, or miss any of the steps, your UID2s will not be correctly generated.